-We talk a lot about collegiality.
+97 We talk a lot about collegiality.
 That's because it's real.
 And you'll know it by how eager you are to return to Ann Arbor for your first milestone reunion five years after graduation-and keep returning every five years thereafter, in addition to having informal meetups with classmates around the world.

-98

-"DEFENDER OF THE DAMNED"

-Famous in the early 20th century for taking on cases that appealed to his sense of justice, Clarence Darrow studied at Michigan Law before becoming a leading voice for civil liberties.
+98 "Defender of the damned" Famous in the early 20th century for taking on cases that appealed to his sense of justice, Clarence Darrow studied at Michigan Law before becoming a leading voice for civil liberties.
 Among his celebrated cases was the defense of John Scopes, the Tennessee teacher prosecuted in 1925 for teaching about the theory of evolution.
 Darrow also was among the first to be called a "labor lawyer," and a legendary one at that, in part due to his high-profile defense of American Railway Union President Eugene V. Debs.
-And in a unique example of the power of the alumni network-and of stamina-he delivered a 12-hour-long closing argument that saved fellow Wolverine Richard Loeb and co-defendant Nathan Leopold from the death penalty after they were convicted of murder.
 Darrow proved through one career, you can do it all.

 There's something oddly satisfying in giving a shove to a 15-foothigh metal cube that appears to be rooted in concrete, then watching the whole giant thing spin silently around.
-So it is with the sculpture most Wolverines call "the Cube" (formal name: "Endover"), located on a plaza outside the student union.
-It's so satisfying, in fact, that school legend says U-M's president gives it a push each day to make sure the University gets going in the morning. ...OR LET THIS THING TAKE YOU FOR A SPIN Being near the hometown of the American auto industry means enjoying a front-row seat to the next automotive metamorphosis: automated and autonomous vehicles.
+So it is with the sculpture most Wolverines call "the Cube" (formal name: ''Endover''), located on a plaza outside the student union.
+It's so satisfying, in fact, that school legend says U-M's president gives it a push each day to make sure the University gets going in the morning.

+NH

+100

+...
+OR LET THIS THING TAKE YOU FOR A SPIN

+Being near the hometown of the American auto industry means enjoying a front-row seat to the next automotive metamorphosis: automated and autonomous vehicles.
 For Michigan Law students, that means helping shape that metamorphosis through groundbreaking scholarship on the myriad legal ramifications of driverless vehicles.
 The University is home to Mcity-a simulated cityscape used for testing automated vehicles and to the first driverless shuttle project in the United States focusing on user behavior research.
 The Law School is home to the Journal of Law and Mobility, as well as Profs.
-Tifani Sadek, Dan Crane, Kyle Logue, and others at the forefront of legal thinking about those vehicles.
+Dan Crane, Kyle Logue, and others at the forefront of legal thinking about those vehicles.
 And that puts our students in the driver's seat.

+DOGS

-101 While Dean Z enjoys curling up with her trusty Admissions Cat to read applications, she does acknowledge that of all the wellness programming we offer (#36), the most popular might be the semiannual visits from therapy dogs during exam study days.
+Followers of Admissions Cat on @umichlawadmissions might be shocked to know that of all the wellness programming we offer (#36), the most popular might be the semiannual visits from therapy dogs during finals study days.
 We always make time to paws for that.